rust-community/underhanded.rs/_posts/2016-12-08-underhanded-rust.en.md

   [Markdown](https://daringfireball.net/projects/markdown/) file.
 Please
   include images in this directory if it will help explain your entry.
 It may be necessary to give a higher level explanation than you did in README-EXPLOIT as your reader might not be as experienced as the judges.
+Should you struggle with writing prose in english, please submit this in your favourite language and we will assist in translation.

 The entire contents of your submission must be under some sort of any [OSI](https://opensource.org/licenses) or